Ht: 6'2" Wt: 210

 - 2017 Futures Game (World Team)

 Thyago Vieira was signed by the Seattle Mariners out of Brazil back in 2010.
 He spent two seasons in the now-defunct Venezuelan Summer League before reporting to rookie ball.
 Vieira began his career as a starting pitcher but struggled to throw strikes consistently and battled numerous injuries.
 Thyago shifted to a bullpen role in 2014 with the Low Class A affiliate in the Seattle organization.
 He finally started to put it all together in 2016 and even earned his first major league opportunity in August 2017.
 The White Sox acquired him in November 2017 for $500K in international bonus pool space from the Mariners.
 Across AA/AAA in 2017, he pitched 54 innings with an ERA of 4.00.
 He struck out 46 batters and walked 22.
 In 2016 however, he threw 44.1 innings while striking out 53 guys and compiled an ERA of 2.84.
 Vieira represented the World Team in the Futures Game this past season.
 2018 saw Vieira struggle with command in the early going, before improving quite a bit as the season went on and he onboarded some adjustments from the coaching staff.
-He's now been promoted to Chicago.
+2018 was unkind to the Brazilian fireballer, as he struggled at Charlotte (5.05 ERA) and Chicago (7.13 ERA).
+His walk rate spiked from 3.7 BB/9 in 2017 to 5.3 in Charlotte.
+Vieira will have rediscover his form and throw more strikes to be a viable big league option.

 Major League Outlook: Late Inning Reliever